Quiahn/archi.vin-backend/README.md

 ```

 ## `ERD`
-A user has a many list and the list has many items.
+A user has a many list and the list has many items. <br />
 ![ERD Image](https://i.imgur.com/rkqQgOn.png)

 ## `Planning Time Table`